Skip to main content

 The Content Agent works alongside every other part of the Similar AI platform:

-• The New Pages Agent creates new pages with complete short-form content from day one
+• The Similar AI's New Pages Agent creates optimized category pages with schema markup, internal links, and auto-matched products from day one

-• A/B Testing tests which title and description approaches work best for your site
+• A/B Testing validates which SEO approaches - including content and linking strategies - work best for your site

-• The Product Enrichment Agent provides enriched product attributes that improve the specificity of generated content
+• The Similar AI's Enrichment Agent (currently in beta) provides enriched product attributes that can improve the specificity of generated content

 Frequently asked questions